Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

 \subsection{Code Generation}

 The code generation procedure emits code based on the CUDA kernel specifications detailed in the form of intra-operator IR.
-Kernel code generation is fairly straightforward and is implemented using a template-based approach.
+Kernel code generation is fairly straightforward and is implemented using a template-based approach. \oursystem{} then emits the host functions that configure grids and blocks, gets raw pointers from the \texttt{libtorch} \texttt{at::Tensor} references, and launches the corresponding kernel.
+The host functions are exported via \texttt{pybind11} utilities.